 Persian Shield is a stunning house plant that's a cinch to grow with minimal attention.
 Its colorful, shimmery leaves are every bit as attention-getting as most flowering plants, plus it's easy to please.

-You may see light-blue flowers appear in summer, but they pale in comparison to the magnificent foliage.
+You may see funnel-shaped, light-blue flowers appear in summer, but they pale in comparison to the magnificent foliage.
 Pinch off the flower spikes as soon as you see them because they weaken the plant.
 Those beautiful metallic leaves are the real attraction, anyway.

 This soft-stemmed shrub is fast-growing.
 Cut Persian Shield back in spring when it becomes leggy.
 Pinching off its stem tips in spring and summer will encourage branching and create a fuller, bushier plant.

 Repot in spring when the roots have filled the pot -- probably every couple years.
 Use a pot with drainage holes to prevent soggy potting mix, which can lead to root rot.

 Origin: Burma (officially, the Union of Myanmar)

-Height: Up to 2 ft (60 cm)
+Height: 2 ft (60 cm) or more

 Water: Water thoroughly and allow the soil to dry out a bit between waterings.
 Keep soil drier in winter months, but do not allow it to dry out completely.
 Use distilled water because tap water often contains chlorine, which leaves white spots on the foliage.

-Soil: Any good potting mix.
+Soil: Any good-quality, all-purpose potting mix